SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/export-to-file.md

 1. Click **Create** to set the export running.

-1. When the export has finished, save or open the file.
+1. When the export is finished, save or open the file.

 > [!NOTE]
 > The text file may appear somewhat untidy if you open it in Notepad.
 This is normal for files where the information is delimited using separators such as TABs or semi-colons.